ROCm/rocm-examples/AI/MIGraphX/Quantization/Readme.md

 # MIGraphX - Torch Examples

 # Summary
-The examples in this subdirectory showcase the functionality of the [Torch-MIGraphX](https://github.com/ROCmSoftwarePlatform/torch_migraphx/tree/master) library.
+The examples in this subdirectory showcase the functionality for executing quantized models using MIGraphX.
+The Torch-MIGraphX integration library is used to achieve this, where PyTorch is used to quantize models, and MIGraphX is used to execute them on AMD GPUs.

+For more information, refer to the [Torch-MIGraphX](https://github.com/ROCmSoftwarePlatform/torch_migraphx/tree/master) library.

 ## Introduction

-Quantization is an optimization tool that is commonly used to accelerate inferencing for deep learning models.
-There are many flavors of quantization.
-In the examples here, we show how the ROCm can be used to accelerate inference using [INT8 quantization](https://arxiv.org/pdf/1712.05877.pdf) on pretrained models.

 The quantization workflow consists of two main steps: